-Rudy Bonaparte is a Senior Principal Engineer based in Georgia with more than 30 years of professional experience focused on the areas of: geotechnical and geoenvironmental engineering; contaminated site, waterway, and sediment assessment and remediation; and solid, hazardous, and low-level radioactive (LLR) waste disposal facility permitting and design.
+Rudy Bonaparte is a Senior Principal Engineer based in Georgia with more than 40 years of professional experience focused on the areas of: geotechnical and geoenvironmental engineering; contaminated site, waterway, and sediment assessment and remediation; and solid, hazardous, and low-level radioactive (LLR) waste disposal facility permitting and design.
 Rudy served as the President and CEO of Geosyntec for 20 years and now serves as Chairman of Geosyntec's Board of Directors.

-Examples of Rudy's practice experience include serving as: design engineer-of-record for numerous waste disposal facilities, including a state-of-the-art LLR waste facility for the U.S. Department of Energy; design engineer-of-record for several power utility coal combustion residual (CCR) surface impoundment closures; feasibility study lead for the Berry's Creek Study Area (BCSA) contaminated sediment Superfund site and project director for the remedial design; design engineer-of-record for three major Superfund remedial design projects; core project team member for the seismic hazard evaluation for siting of a State of Alaska, Anchorage Office Complex and for evaluation of the seismic stability of several embankment dams; and project engineer for design of major landslide stabilization, earth retention system, ground improvement, and building foundation projects.
-His project experience also includes engineering design of a large dredged sediment containment area constructed on soft, compressible foundation soil; design of soil and sediment remediation measures for a site along Green's Bayou, Houston Ship Channel; technology pilot testing to chemically stabilize hexavalent chromium in harbor-front fill deposits of chromite ore process residuals (COPR); and, design and permitting of coal combustion residuals (CCR) disposal facilities.
-He has also been active in research and design method development for geotechnical earth retention and ground improvement systems.
+Examples of Rudy's practice experience include serving as: design engineer-of-record for a state-of-the-art LLR waste facility for the U.S. Department of Energy; design engineer-of-record for several power utility coal combustion residual (CCR) surface impoundment closures; feasibility study lead for the Berry's Creek Study Area (BCSA) contaminated sediment Superfund site and project director for the remedial design; design engineer-of-record for three major Superfund remediation projects; core project team member for the seismic hazard evaluation for siting of a State of Alaska, Anchorage Office Complex and for evaluation of the seismic stability of several embankment dams.
+His project experience also includes engineering design of a large dredged sediment containment area constructed on soft, compressible foundation soil; design of soil and sediment remediation measures for a site along Green's Bayou, Houston Ship Channel; and, technology pilot testing to chemically stabilize hexavalent chromium in harbor-front fill deposits of chromite ore process residuals (COPR).